lib.content

 isGreat: All quite long, some very longisOkay: All quite long

-Filter out explicit content using a prohibited terms list (found in sanitize-....txt).
+Filter out explicit content using a prohibited terms list (found in forbidden-....txt).

 Arguments: